Artificial Urinary Male Sphincter – AUS

 - Patients will be discharged as soon as they can completely empty the bladder.

-- Allow 6 weeks for symptoms to stabilise.
+- Allow 6 weeks for symptoms to stabilize.

 - Initial period of pelvic pain is expected.